FastAccounting/nobunaga/README.md

 - Per-label detection error
 - Class error matrix
 - Error images with ground truth label
-- Error scores of each images based on Optimal Correction Cost (Details can be found below.)
+- Error scores of each image based on OCC (Details below.)

 The definition of errors follows TIDE.
-However, we remark that Nobunaga counts the number of labels for each error, unlike TIDE.
+However, unlike TIDE, we remark that Nobunaga counts the number of labels for each error.
-Therefore, Nobunaga displays the total number of corresponding errors that occurred in the data set.
+Therefore, Nobunaga displays the total number of corresponding errors in the data set.
 The numbers are different from those in TIDE.

+Outputs related to OCC are generated under the **_occ folder** when Nobunaga is run.
+The contents are the following three items:
+- A summary of each image about OCC in CSV.
+- Per-label OCC as summarized in a CSV file.
+- Directories of images containing the six TIDE error types were sorted into folders based on OCC score.

 #### Error Summary
 The summary of errors provides an overview of errors in the dataset, similar to TIDE.